-To ensure fair consideration of your proposal along with all the others we will receive, please submit your proposal no later than Tuesday, June 30, 2015.
+To ensure fair consideration of your proposal along with all the others we will receive, please submit your proposal no later than Friday, June 10, 2016 for consideration for a 2017 event date.
 A confirmation email will be sent from AOPA to your signatories upon receipt.